Rounding Numbers in Microsoft® Excel, Access and VBA

 You use the FIXED() function to return a number as text.
 In making the conversion the function rounds in the same way as ROUND().

-You may find MROUND() easier to use than ROUND() for certain calculations, as my example illustrates.
+You may find MROUND() easier to use than ROUND() for certain calculations, as the Microsoft Excel ROUND and MROUND Functions to Round to Nearest 5 page illustrates.

 Rounding in Access and VBA